pingcap/docs/check-before-deployment.md

     >
     > If `[always] madvise never` is output, THP is enabled.
 You need to disable it.

-2. Execute the following command to see the I/O Scheduler of the disk where the data directory locates.
+2. Execute the following command to see the I/O Scheduler of the disk where the data directory is located.
 Assume that you create data directories on both sdb and sdc disks:

     {{< copyable "shell-regular" >}}